TAG analyst report: Insights and recommendations for improved cyber resilience using CrashPlan

 But a recent report written by Dr. Ed Amoroso from TAG shows a major security gap remains that has plagued companies for decades now: securing the endpoint devices where work happens (and a lot of work products still live).
 Fortunately, TAG concludes that fixing this endpoint security gap doesn’t require an alphabet soup of new security software categories.
 Rather, reliable endpoint backup is still your best bet to protect your data—and be able to get it back in the event of a breach.

-TAG investigates a hunch: Endpoint security is still a problem
+TAG investigates a hunch: Endpoint vulnerabilities are still a problem

 TAG is a leading research and advisory firm in the cybersecurity industry, working with around 120 major enterprise security teams to help them build modern, future-ready postures on data protection and cyber resiliency.
 Over the past few years, TAG observed an increasing awareness that, despite growing sophistication in security stacks, a gap remained around endpoint protection and resiliency.